Kobazco/Miitopia_Randomizer/README.md

   --npcs, -N            Randomizes the NPCs models, as well as what enemy the Dark Lord is.
   --seed SEED, -S SEED  Specifies a seed to use for the randomization.
-                        Useful if you want to play the same game with/against someone else
+                        Useful if you want to play the same game with/against someone else --grub -G             Randomizes the stats that Grub give on consumption, as well as its sound effect and tastiness --color -C            Randomizes the colors that armor/clothes have.
 ```

 ### Building executables yourself